electron/rfcs/rfc-preload-realm.md

 // Handle the IPC sent from the service worker preload realm. ipcMain.handle('SUMMARIZE_TEXT', (event, text) => {
   // We want to validate that our IPC was sent from an extension running in a
-  // service worker context and that the text is of the expected data type. const isValid = (event.senderType === 'service-worker') &&
+  // service worker context and that the text is of the expected type. const isValid = (event.senderType === 'service-worker') &&
     event.sender.url.startsWith('chrome-extension:') &&
     typeof text === 'string';